donohoe/alice-docs/README.md

 6. Copy the URL that appears in as the new link
 7. Click the "X" in top-right corner to close.

-There is a Google Dicument already Published to the web that demontartes styles and formats teh come through:
+There is a Google Document already Published to the web that demonstrates styles and formats the come through:

 https://docs.google.com/document/d/e/2PACX-1vTXpFXuIQJimIJ6rsD13XC-MHJnpDlarlWiYsBoL0cYBkYyyT0l9LJ7RNfRreod7QLwqCCTdaixJZhe/pub

+## To Do

+* Question: Remove phpQuery as a dependency?
+* More documentation on usage (multi-page etc)

 ## Dependencies